shashwat-9/OCP-JAVA/src/Chapter2_Data_Type_Operators/Operators.md

 "sample " + 2 + 2 is "Sample 22".
 We can use parentheses to avoid any miscalculation.
  - Compiler uses temporary string objects to store the result of constant expression string concatenation.
  - However, StringBuilder is used to find the result of string concatenation in non-constant string expression.

+##### Variable Increment and Decrement Operator ++. --
+ - There are two flavours of these operators, prefix and postfix.
+ - These operators can't be applied to final initialized variable.
+ - Prefix operators increments/decrements and stores the value in the variable and returns the incremented/decremented value.
+ - Postfix operators increments/decrements and stores the value in the variable and returns the original value.
+ - These operators can be applied to both primitive and Wrapper types.
+ - Binary numeric promotion and implicit narrowing with possibly boxing could be done in these operators.